À

-À, à (a-grave) is a letter of the Catalan, Emilian-Romagnol, French, Italian, Maltese, Occitan, Portuguese, Sardinian, Scottish Gaelic, Vietnamese, and Welsh languages consisting of the letter A of the ISO basic Latin alphabet and a grave accent. À is also used in Pinyin transliteration.
+À (minuscule: à), known as A-grave, is a Latin-script character composed of the letter A and a grave accent.
+It is found in the Catalan, Emilian-Romagnol, French, Italian, Maltese, Occitan, Portuguese, Sardinian, Scottish Gaelic, Vietnamese, and Welsh languages consisting of the letter A of the ISO basic Latin alphabet and a grave accent. À is also used in Pinyin transliteration.
 In most languages, it represents the vowel a.
 This letter is also a letter in Taos to indicate a mid tone.

 In accounting or invoices, à abbreviates "at a rate of": "5 apples à $1" (one dollar each).
-That usage is based upon the French preposition à and has evolved into the at sign (@).
+That usage is based on the French preposition à and has evolved into the at sign (@).
 Sometimes, it is part of a surname: Thomas à Kempis, Mary Anne à Beckett.

 Usage in various languages

 Emilian-Romagnol

 À is used in Emilian to represent short stressed [a], e.g. Bolognese dialect sacàtt [saˈkatː] "sack".